-- Control how much alcohol you drink.
-While small amounts may lower your blood pressure, large amounts can have the opposite effect.
-Have no more than one drink a day if you’re a woman; two or less if you’re a man.
+Alcohol (no more than one drink a day if you’re a woman; two or less if you’re a man)

 Exercise is the soulmate to eating right.
 You’re more likely to lose weight if you exercise and follow a healthy diet.
 Official recommendations call for at least half an hour of exercise most days of the week.
-The effects can be dramatic: Blood pressure drops of 4 to 9 points.
+The effects can be dramatic: blood pressure drops of four to nine points.
 Remember that exercise isn’t just going to the gym.
 It can be gardening, washing your car, or housework.
 But things that get your heart rate up -- aerobic activities -- like walking, dancing, jogging, riding your bike, and swimming are best for your heart.

 It’s a prime offender in raising blood pressure.
 The American Heart Association recommends that people with hypertension keep it under 1,500 milligrams a day.
 Check your food labels to see how much you’re getting.
 If you cut back gradually, you’re less likely to notice the difference.

 One way to cut back is to prepare your food at home.
-75% of your sodium intake comes from eating out and packaged foods.
+Seventy-five percent of your sodium intake comes from eating out and packaged foods.
 Use more spices for flavor instead of salt.
 Eating more potassium (found in foods like bananas, raisins, tuna, and milk) helps move sodium out of your body.
-A small effort can bring blood pressure down as much as 2 to 8 points.
+A small effort can bring blood pressure down as much as two to eight points.

 Lowering your stress helps keep your blood pressure normal.
 Try mind-body exercises like yoga and tai chi.
-Listen to calming music, or make music.
+Meditation can also help with stress, as can listening to calming music, or making music.
 One study found that playing music had benefits that were similar to physical activity.